 These assumptions are grounded in historical experience and the dynamics of our business.
-In addition to the direct impact to loan balances of higher charge-offs, we have observed the dynamics of reduced demand and tighter underwriting as our models systematically incorporate deteriorating credit conditions in past recessions and anticipate similar dynamics in future downturns.
+In addition to the direct impact to loan balances of higher charge-offs, we have observed the dynamics of reduced demand and tighter underwriting in past recessions and anticipate similar dynamics in future downturns.
 Importantly, these actions do not require us to form assumptions regarding competitor actions like changes in price; rather, they are rooted in our own lending choices, the direct consequence of charge-off-driven reduction in loan balances, and the natural tightening that occurs as fewer lending opportunities meet our profitability and resilience requirements.